liangzifei/MRH-Net/README.md

 # MRH_net_submit
 training a neuro-network from MRI to histology in mouse brain voxel-by-voxel.
-The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method which used spatial informatoin traditionally, leading to all information generated principlly attribute to MRI protocals.
+The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method which used spatial informatoin traditionally, suggesting all information generated principlly attribute to MRI protocals.

 Using code please refer our work: Inferring Maps of Cellular Structures from MRI Signals using Deep Learning https://www.biorxiv.org/content/10.1101/2020.05.01.072561v1